pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli connection export [COMMAND-OPTIONS]

-      Export the current connection information.
+      Display the commands for exporting the current connection.

-      Creates an export statement for each connection variable and outputs the statement to the conole.
+      Creates an export statement for each connection variable and outputs the statements to the console.

     Options:
       -h, --help  Show this message and exit.